accredible/multi-property-build-system/gulp/README.md

     * [x] directory
     * [x] recipient
     * [x] etc.
-    * [ ] ... which will live on individual subdomains
 * [x] Make the taskrunner easy to understand
     * [x] Sensible organization
     * [x] Sufficient documentation and comments